Mintu-Nandi-24/Cell-signaling-OT-Information/README-Exp-Data-Analysis.md

 python mapping-factor-estimation.py
 ```

-Each script will display figures and export results into the `MI_WD_exports/` directory.
+Each script will display figures and export results.

 ---